hallister/semantic-react/README.md

 Repository for my current work porting the majority of Semantic UI to React Components.

-#### Issues

-ESLint for React is currently broken for elements created via `React.createElement` so much of the Prop-Type warnings are broken.

 #### Elements
 Complete but no tests and no documentation (outside of Button).
-Probably missing some props.

 ### Views
 * Card - Complete.
 Needs testing and docs.